-3. Secure the clamp bracket to the transom using the appropriate bolts.
-For details, consult your PARSUN dealer.
+- 3. Secure the clamp bracket to the transom using the appropriate bolts.
+For details, consult your PARSUN dealer. - $\triangle$ warning:

 Avoid using bolts, nuts or washers inappropriate.
-After tightening, test running the engine and check their tightness.
+After tightening, test run the engine and check their tightness.

 2.2 Breaking in engine